 That Black Americans with the darkest complexions are more likely to experience racism is widely acknowledged among respondents.
 Two thirds (64%) of Black Americans believe that darker-skinned Black people are indeed more likely to experience racism or discrimination than those with lighter complexions – only one in five (20%) believe they are neither more nor less likely to experience racism, while 5% think lighter-skinned Black Americans are actually more likely to experience racism.

 Black Americans tend to feel that those with darker complexions are less well-represented in the media and on screen, but that sports is much more evenly representative

-(On this specific issues the survey also found that only a quarter (25%) of black Americans saying it would be unacceptable for Smith to portray Williams, compared to 48% who say it was acceptable)
+(On this specific issue the survey also found only 25% of black Americans saying it would be unacceptable for Smith to portray Williams, compared to 48% who say it was acceptable)